drbarzaga/React-Toolkit/README.md

 ## Internationalization

-- **[React Intl](https://formatjs.io/docs/react-intl/)**: Internationalization library for React, part of FormatJS.
+- **[Format.JS](https://formatjs.github.io/)**: Internationalization library for React, part of FormatJS.
 - **[i18next](https://www.i18next.com/)**: A powerful internationalization framework for JavaScript, including React.

 ## Performance Optimization

-- **[React Lazy Load](https://github.com/twobin/react-lazyload)**: A library that helps you defer loading content in your React application until it becomes visible in the viewport.
+- **[React Lazy Load](https://github.com/loktar00/react-lazy-load)**: A library that helps you defer loading content in your React application until it becomes visible in the viewport.
 - **[React Window](https://react-window.vercel.app/)**: A library for rendering large lists and tabular data efficiently.

 ## Error Handling

-- **[React Error Boundary](https://reactjs.org/docs/error-boundaries.html)**: A React component that catches JavaScript errors anywhere in their child component tree, logs those errors, and displays a fallback UI.
+- **[React Error Boundary](https://www.npmjs.com/package/react-error-boundary)**: A React component that catches JavaScript errors anywhere in their child component tree, logs those errors, and displays a fallback UI.
 - **[Sentry](https://sentry.io/for/react/)**: A monitoring platform that helps you identify and fix issues in your React applications in real-time.

 ## Code Splitting